JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 This property is not currently implemented.

 ```
-FUNCTION CTextRow.SetCellVerticalText (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetCellVerticalText (BYVAL Value AS LONG) AS HRESULT
 ```

 | Parameter | Description |